alefore/weblog/ten-years-of-edge.md

   "set the cursors to: a cursor at the beginning of every line in the current paragraph" and then just say "add four spaces at each cursor" is powerful.
+  So is saying "set a cursor on every character (in the current file) where the compiler reported an error".

-* The **preview buffer** at the bottom of the screen is very helpful.
+* The **preview buffer** at the bottom of the screen is helpful.
   If the cursor is over an existing file (based on some search paths), previewing its contents
-  (remembering where the cursor was when that file was last opened) can be very helpful.
+  (remembering where the cursor was when that file was last opened) can be helpful.
-  Similarly, previewing the output of commands as you type them (for commands that don't have side-effects) can also be very flexible
+  Similarly, previewing the output of commands as you type them (for commands that don't have side-effects) can also be very flexible.
-  (for example, as you are typing an invocation to `grep` or `ls`, you already see a preview of the output of what you'd get).

 * Native support for **"compiler" buffers**.
-  Automatically tagging certain command buffers as a compiler (*e.g.*, "if the command is an invocation to make or bazel or …") and then (1) parsing the output to detect references to open files and (2) rerunning the command whenever I save a file, works well.
+  Automatically tagging certain command buffers as a compiler (*e.g.*, "if the command is an invocation to `make` or `bazel` or …") and then (1) parsing the output to detect references to open files and (2) rerunning the command whenever I save a file, works well.
-  I save a source file to kick off compilation;
+  Saving a source file suffices to kick off compilation;
   I continue editing but, as soon as the compiler outputs errors in the file, I get overlays summarizing the errors.
-  I can also say "create a cursor in every error" and work through them.

 * **clang-format integration**.
   Whenever I save a file of some specific formats (*e.g.,* C++, Java,